azat-io/azat-io-old/content/en/index.md

 ---
-title: Manual of reinventing the wheel
+title: Manual for reinventing the wheel
 layout: home
 ---